ethanabrooks/dissertation/adpp.typ

 setting as before, but evaluate it on a set of configurations that guarantee the reachability of both goals.
 Specifically, we generate procedural mazes in which all cells of the grid are reachable and sample some percentage of the walls in the maze.
-As figure demonstrates, this widens the performance gap between our method and the AD baseline.
+As @fig:generalization-to-more-walls-with-guaranteed-achievability demonstrates, this widens the performance gap between our method and the AD baseline.

+#figure(
+  [#box(image("figures/adpp/more-walls-achievable-timestep.png"))],
+  caption: [
+    Generalization to higher percentages of walls with guaranteed achievability.
+  ],
+  placement: bottom,
+) <fig:generalization-to-more-walls-with-guaranteed-achievability>

 ==== Model Accuracy
 <model-accuracy>

+#figure(
+  image("figures/adpp/model-accuracy.png", width: 300pt),
+  caption: [Accuracy of model predictions over the course of an evaluation rollout.],
+  placement: top,
+) <fig:model-accuracy>

 In order to acquire a better understanding of the model's ability to in-context learn, we plotted model accuracy in the generalization to 10% walls setting.
 Note that while the percentages of walls in the training and evaluation setting